ChenTaHung/GMM-Visualization/README.md

 V3F.plot(fig_title="GMM-3D",
          path_prefix="doc/image/dim3/parms/", # image will be stored in the `path_prefix` directory. show_plot = False, #  tells whether to show the figure through the editor or not.
-Default is `False`. max_iter = 15) # number of iteration to plot.
+Default is `False`. save_plot = True, # export the figures.
+Default is True max_iter = 15) # number of iteration to plot.
 Default is 15.
 ```